Spl0itable/nosflare/README.md

 ### Deployment

-You can deploy Nosflare using either the Wrangler CLI, directly through the Cloudflare dashboard, or with the third-party deployment script.
+You can deploy Nosflare using either the Wrangler CLIor directly through the Cloudflare dashboard.
 We'll focus on using the Cloudflare dashboard, but many steps for using Wrangler CLI is somewhat similar:

 #### Cloudflare Dashboard